Article contents

 You might have heard of equity release, and they are similar to retirement mortgages, or mortgages for over 50s, however they’re suited to people who own their own home already, often outright without a mortgage, and want to borrow fairly large sums of money – which can represent a large part of the property value.

-You’ll still be able to live in the property of course – but will lose the home when you pass away or move into long-term care, and which point the home will be sold to recover the loan amount.
+You’ll still be able to live in the property of course – but will lose the home when you pass away or move into long-term care, and at which point the home will be sold to recover the loan amount.

 There’s 2 types of equity release options, lifetime mortgages and home reversion plans…